Animal Psychology And Behavior

 We can look at such behaviors and then question whether the trait persists across different breeds or animal species, or even through evolution.
 We can also observe animals to determine how that animal’s behavior helps them when chasing prey, social bonding, or navigating aggressive situations.
 Animal psychology may help us determine which traits are conducive for survival and which ones are less viable.
 Understanding animal behavior may promote animal welfare and lead to new insights in human behavior.

-Cognitive animal or comparative psychology
+Animal cognition: Learning about cognitive animal psychology or comparative psychology

 Cognitive animal psychology (CAP) focuses on the cognitive actions, or thought processes, of animals that aren't humans.
 Behaviors within this domain may include the ability of animals to pay attention, create and organize principles, and even learn from a parental figure or think in abstract ways.
 An animal psychologist can often carry out these investigations at a neurological level, and their findings often help us better understand the origins of animal behaviors.